 My brother begged of her to be pacified, and I was taken into a private room.
 They then began to question me, as the woman had done, as to where I had put the money, and how I had disposed of the body.
 I asked them what money, and whose body they meant?
-They then said I had killed the person I slept with the preceding night, for the sake of a large sum of money I had seen him with.
+They then said I had killed the person I had slept with the preceding night, for the sake of a large sum of money I had seen him with.
 I fell down on my knees, calling on God to witness that I knew nothing about what they accused me of.
 Then somebody cried, "Carry him up stairs ;" and I was taken to the chamber where I had slept.
-Here the man of the house went to the bed, and, turning down the clothes, showed the sheets, pillows, and bolster dyed in blood.
+Here the man of the house went to the bcd, and, turning down the clothes, shewed the shects, pillows, and bolster dyed in blood.
 He asked me if I knew anything of that?
 I declared to God I did not.
-Said a person that was in the room, "Young man, something very odd must have happened here last night, for lying in the next chamber, I heard groanings, and goings up and down stairs more than once or twice."
+Said a person that was in the room, "Young man, something very odd must have happened here last night, for, lying in the next chamber, I heard groanings, and goings up and down stairs more than once or twice."
 I told them the circumstance of my illness, and that I had been up and down myself, with all that passed between my bedfellow and me.
-Somebody proposed to search me; several began to turn my pockets inside out, and from my waistcoat tumbled the penknife and the piece of money I have already mentioned.
+Somesuy kind came to hand.
+At the ante, thereigie,